A primary goal of this office is to identify and provide current career information

 The CJPC supports the personal development course offerings as well as other disciplines

 requiring students to utilize the resources in the lab (i.e., English, Child Development,

 and Cooperative Work Experience Education).

-Additionally, academic counselors are available to assist career and technical education
+Additionally, career and academic counselors are available to assist students with

-students with the development of focused academic plans.
-Contact the counseling office
+the development of focused academic plans.
+Contact the counseling office at (805)

 Available Career Resources

 Eureka - A California database with facts on over 800 occupations.
 Eureka matches your skills

 with careers and provides a comprehensive report that includes job definition, work